StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 ## Instrument your application

 It's also possible to add the `X-Request-Id` header form either the client side to each request, or on the server side to each response.
 It's important to ensure each request/response gets a unique `X-Request-Id` value.
-Also, the `X-Request-Id` requires that if an id is already present in a request, the response should contain that same ID.
+Also, the `X-Request-Id` requires that if an ID is already present in a request, the response should contain that same ID.

 ## Supported systems/technologies